IBM/community-automation/ansible/deply-ova-vmware-play/README.md

-# Ansible Playbook for uploading a new rhcos vmware template to a vCenter.
+# Ansible Playbook for uploading a new rhcos vmware ova to a vCenter.

 ## Description
  - Downloads to the local ubuntu system a rhcos ova file.